MarkLee7925/Heart-Classification-UCI/README.md

 # Heart-Classification-UCI

 This Machine Learning classification project utilizes various models to predict if a patient has heart disease.
 Additionally, some data visualization was employed to showcase various attributes and their relationships with one another.
-This can be found in the heart-DNN.ipynb file.
+This can be found in the heart-DataVis-DNN.ipynb file.

 ## Dataset: